Gamify-IT/docs/user-manuals/minigames/crosswordpuzzle.md

 If you answered something wrong, your screen looks like this.
 To end the game, click the close button.
 To retry, click the close button.

+## Sounds

+In the overworld and each minigame, the player will hear different sounds.
+The player has an ability to control the volume of all sounds.
+You can read more about volume control here: [overworld volume control](../overworld/README.md)

+#### Background music

+As the player enters the game, they will hear background music that will accompany them throughout the game.

+#### Click sound

+In the minigame, the player will find some interactive buttons, such as the option to start or exit the game.
+When the player clicks on a button, they will hear a click sound.

+#### Sound for unsuccessfully completed minigame

+At the end of the game, a panel will appear informing the player if they have answered everything correctly.
+If at least one mistake has been made, the game will be considered as not completed successfully.
+In this case, sound will be played informing the player that a mistake has been made.

+#### Sound for successfully completed minigame

+If no mistakes were made and the player has answered everything correctly, a sound is played to indicate that the game has been successfully completed.

 ## Configuration

 The lecturer can configure the game with questions and answers.